iontodirel/matchbox_aprs/README.md

 - Small 3.5mm audio jack with TXA/RXA and PPT compatible with both Mobilinkd and Digirig interfaces
   - Jack type can be set using solder pads or populating small resistors
 - Extensible interconnect can connect to the TNC and provide additional capabilities via daughter boards
+- All of the 5 LEDs on the Nino TNC are routed to display modem status

 ## Headers